Contemporary Art Galleries in Quebec: Scene, Artists, and Experiences

 Talents of the contemporary Quebec scene

-Quebec City's art scene produces nationally and internationally recognized artists.
+The artistic scene in Quebec produces artists recognized nationally and internationally.
 Painters, sculptors, digital artists, photographers: a diverse panel that defies categories.

-Programs at Laval University, the School of Visual Arts, and independent workshops annually feed the Quebec art scene with new talents.
-These emerging artists often work at the intersection of several mediums: textile installation, digital painting, documentary performance, or practices related to territory and environment.
+The programs at Université Laval, the School of Visual Arts, and independent studios feed the Quebec art scene with new talents every year.
+These emerging artists often work at the intersection of several media: textile installation, digital painting, documentary performance, or practices related to territory and environment.

 ApproachInterdisciplinary